 Catherine Graham is the author of The Celery Forest (Wolsak and Wynn, Buckrider Books), a CBC Books Top 10 Canadian Poetry Collection of 2017 and appears on their Ultimate Canadian Poetry List.
 Her other collections include: Her Red Hair Rises with the Wings of Insects (Wolsak and Wynn, 2013, now in its second printing), Winterkill (Insomniac Press, 2010), The Red Element (Insomniac Press, 2008), Pupa (Insomniac Press, 2003) and The Watch (Abbey Press, 1998).
-Her first novel Quarry was published with Two Wolves Press) won an Independent Publisher Book Awards gold medal for fiction.
+Her debut novel Quarry (Two Wolves Press) won an Independent Publisher Book Awards gold medal for fiction.
 Winner of the IFOA’s Poetry NOW competition and an Excellence in Teaching Award from the University of Toronto School of Continuing Studies, her books have been shortlisted for the Raymond Souster Award, CAA Poetry Award, nominated for the ReLit Award and she has appeared on CBC Radio One’s The Next Chapter with Shelagh Rogers.
 Her writing has been published in literary journals in North America, the United Kingdom and Ireland and has been frequently anthologized.

 Catherine Graham started to write poetry as a way to explore and make sense of the death of her parents, whom she lost while she was an undergraduate student at McMaster University in Hamilton, Ontario.
 But what began as an outlet for her grief transformed into a passion of its own.
 She followed this passion to Northern Ireland, where she studied poetry and was influenced by a community of poets and the strong commitment of the Irish people to their writers.
 While in Northern Ireland, Graham earned an MA in Creative Writing from Lancaster University and published her first collection of poetry.
 Her work was broadcast on BBC Radio Ulster and anthologized in The White Page / An Bhileog Bhan: Twentieth Century Irish Women Poets (Salmon Publishing, 1999) and The Field Day Anthology of Irish Writing, Vol IV & V. Published widely, her poems have appeared in The Malahat Review, Poetry Ireland Review, Poetry Daily, Verse Daily, Glasgow Review of Books, Crannóg Magazine, Books Ireland, The Fiddlehead, Room Magazine, LRC, The New Quarterly, CBC Books, and elsewhere.